rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 There is no requirement for HAL to persist any setting information.

-# Nonfunctional requirements
+## Nonfunctional requirements

 Following non functional requirement should be supported by the component.

 ## Logging and debugging requirements

-The component should log all the error and critical informative messages, preferably using printf, syslog which helps to debug/triage the issues and understand the functional flow of the system.
+The component is should log all the error and critical informative messages which helps to debug/triage the issues and understand the functional flow of the system.

-The logging should be consistent across all HAL components.
+The logging should be consistence across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` or `/var/tmp/` directory.
+If the vendor is going to log then it has to be logged in `bridge-util_vendor_hal.log` file name.

-To ensure consistency with Linux standard logging, it is recommended that log levels be defined.
+Logging should be defined with log levels as per Linux standard logging.

 ## Memory and performance requirements